ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Initialization: The `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined in [@!BITMAPINFOHEADER].
 The data are stored in little-endian format (like on IA32 machines).
-Where is the Huffman table stored in HuffYUV, not AVISTREAMINFO ???
-And the FourCC, not in AVISTREAMINFO.fccHandler ???

 ### V_QUICKTIME